echaya/SiteRepo/site/pack/deps/opt/blink.cmp/doc/configuration/reference.md

   lsp = {
     name = 'LSP',
     module = 'blink.cmp.sources.lsp',
-    fallbacks = { 'buffer' },
+    -- You may enable the buffer source, when LSP is available, by setting this to `{}` -- You may want to set the score_offset of the buffer source to a lower value, such as -5 in this case fallbacks = { 'buffer' },
     -- Filter text items from the LSP provider, since we have the buffer provider for that transform_items = function(_, items)